 Following this, Prof de Wet presented at an international conference at the University of Granada, Spain, organised by “Digital Diverse”.
 The theme of the conference was on “Social Sciences and Digital Humanities: Cooperation", Cultures, Societies and African Processes of Digitalisation South of the Sahara”.
 This conference provided an excellent opportunity for cross disciplinary exchange on an envisaged project within the Interdisciplinary Centre for Digital Futures at the UFS.
 Her presentation titled: “Data Sovereignty through ‘competence sovereignty’: Developing a critical digital skillset among a cohort of Humanities and Social Sciences students at the University of the Free State, South Africa” highlights her place as a thought leader in the Department.

-Nombulelo Shange, Sociology lecturer at the University of the Free State, PhD candidate, and accomplished researcher, extends her expertise to international platforms through several impactful publications focused on African identity, indigenous knowledge systems, and ecological justice.
+Dr Nombulelo Shange, Sociology lecturer at the University of the Free State, extends her expertise to international platforms through several impactful publications focused on African identity, indigenous knowledge systems, and ecological justice.
 Her recent works explore African womanhood, the Ubuntu ontology of humanness, and critiques of conservation practices.
 In her review of Navigating Womanhood in Contemporary Botswana by Stephanie S. Starling, published in Feminist Encounters (UK), Shange delves into African womanhood and cultural identity.
 Her article on "African Ubuntu Humanness Ontology and Ecological Connection," published in Environmental Justice (USA), examines the deep ties between Ubuntu philosophy (ideologies) and environmental stewardship.
 Additionally, her piece, "The Paradox of Environmental Conservation in South Africa," featured in the Journal für Entwicklungspolitik (Austria), critically addresses the marginalisation of indigenous sustainability practices in modern conservation efforts in South Africa.
 Shange’s research contributes vital perspectives on African sociocultural and ecological issues to a global academic audience.

 For a further reading on these international contributions: